 Sharp Knife – Crucial for clean and precise cuts through the sushi roll.

-- Sushi Rice (seasoned) – Please read my blog post on how to cook sushi rice in the rice cooker, including step-by-step instructions and a video tutorial.
+- Sushi Rice (seasoned) – Please read my blog post on How To Make Sushi Rice (Stovetop or Rice Cooker), including step-by-step instructions and a video tutorial.

 - Tofu – I like to use extra firm tofu because it holds its shape, thus allowing it to be shredded into small pieces, making it a perfect substitute for crab meat in this recipe.